 - Membership in the SPS national organization will be included as a part of the scholarship award.

-- Applicants must be African American or Black undergraduate students who are majoring or pursuing a major in physics or astronomy in the United States.
+- Applicants must be African American or Black undergraduate students who are majoring or pursuing a major in physics or astronomy in the United States (US).

-- Applicants majoring or pursuing a major in physics or astronomy must be enrolled at any accredited US college or university at time of the award.
+- Must be enrolled at any accredited US college or university at time of the award.

 - Applicants must demonstrate financial need.

-- Students must be in good academic standing with a minimum GPA of 2.0.
+- Applicants must be in good academic standing with a minimum GPA of 2.0.

-- Applicants must agree to receive correspondence from the TEAM-UP Together program throughout their entire engagement with the scholarship process and after funding, provide contact information annually, and respond to surveys of award recipients.
+- Applicants must agree to receive correspondence from the TEAM-UP Together program throughout their entire engagement with the scholarship process and after funding, provide contact information annually, and respond to surveys.